xfhg/intercept/docs/docs/sandbox.md

 ## 1. Our friends at Gitpod will host you

-Gitpod offers a convenient way to explore Intercept in a cloud environment
+Gitpod offers a convenient way to explore INTERCEPT in a cloud environment

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/xfhg/intercept)

 ## 2. Build & Experiment :

-Once in the Gitpod environment, you can build Intercept and start experimenting:
+Once in the Gitpod environment, you can build INTERCEPT and start experimenting:

 ```
 make build && cp release/intercept playground/intercept